cnidaire/Master1_Internship/report.md

 The quality of the reverse reads is usually not as good as the one of the forward reads but in our case, the quality is so good that even for the reverse reads, we don't have to trim.

-### Error Rate estimation
+### Error Rate Estimation

 DADA2 constructs an error model by learning the sequencing errors from  the quality-filtered reads.
 The error model is then used to correct errors in the reads, improving the sequence accuracy.

 In general, for the error plot, the frequency of the errors rate decrease as the quality score increase.

-**Annotate figure if kept**

 ![Workflow](img/error_rate.jpg)

 This graph plots the frequency of all possible base transitions.
-The black line is what we observe in the data and the red line is what we would expect to see from the Q score as the quality score increase.
-We can see that the error estimation seems pretty accurate.
+The black line is what we observe in the data, and the red line is what we expect to see from the Q score.
+We can see that the Error Rate Estimation seems pretty accurate.